HDEA-Sorbonne/hdea-sorbonne.github.io/data/1_longcards_membres/01_görgen_caroline/index.md

 Research topics:
 - History of American photography
-- Environmental history of California and the American West
+- Environmental histories of California and the American West
-- American art and eco-criticism (19th and 20th centuries)
+- Eco-critical art history
 - Photography and material culture studies

 ## Ouvrages et direction de numéro de revue

  Carolin Görgen, *The California Camera Club: Collective Visions in the Making of the American West*.
-University of Oklahoma Press, forthcoming October 28, 2025.
+University of Oklahoma Press, 2025.
 Sponsored by a publication grant from the Wyeth Foundation for American Art.

- Carolin Görgen, Alice Morin, and Marie-Eve Bouillon, editors,	“Bound Histories: Memories, Materialities, and Meanings of Photo Albums,” *Photographica*, No. 12 (forthcoming spring 2026).
+ Carolin Görgen, Alice Morin, and Marie-Eve Bouillon, editors,	“Bound Histories: Memories, Materialities, and Meanings of Photo Albums,” *Photographica*, No. 12, forthcoming April 2026.

- Carolin Görgen and Monica Bravo, editors, *Ecologies of Photography in the American West*, under advance contract with Leuven University Press, expected 2026/27.
+ Carolin Görgen and Monica Bravo, editors, *Ecologies of Photography in the American West*.
+Leuven University Press, forthcoming September 2026, https://lup.be/book/ecologies-of-photography-in-the-american-west/.

  Carolin Görgen and Camille Rouquet, editors, “Camera Memoria: Photographic Histories from the Margins,” *Miranda: Journal of the English-speaking World* (2022), https://journals.openedition.org/miranda/44163.